BHCSSD/10.3.8-Dice-Game/README.md

 ## Basic Game Play Using the KeyPressed Function
+**Hint fill your variables in `keyPressed`, do not display any information from there**
 1. When the `c` key is pressed:
-  - randomly generate a number for the casino between 1 and six as shown below.
+ 	 - randomly generate a number for the casino between 1 and 6 as shown below.
    	 	- `casinoroll = round(  random(1,7) ) ;`
 	  - You need to round so your `IF` statements will work below

 2. When the `p` key is pressed
   - repeat the above for the player

 3. When the `w` key is pressed, use a 3-part if… else if… statement so that you tell the user:
   - the casino wins if its number is higher
-  - the player wins if his/her number is higher
+  - the player wins if their number is higher
   - the player wins a million dollars if it is a tie

 4. in the screen, the text is aligned inconsistently, etc.